 This is a favorite for no-spin spear-style throwing.
-It is a bit heavier than what is usually used for no-spin, but that gives it a good heft so you don’t have to put as much force into it for the knife to go flying far distances.
+It is a bit heavier than what is usually used for no-spin, but that gives it a good heft, so you don’t have to put as much force into it for the knife to fly far distances.

-The center of balance is slightly towards the handle, which is what you’d want for no-spin.
-You can also add cordage over the handle to put more weight towards the handle.
+The center of balance is slightly towards the handle, which you want for no-spin.
+You can also add cordage over the handle to put more weight toward the handle.

 As with all Cold Steel throwing knives, these are great quality and won’t break on you (at least not right away).
 Yes, they are pricier – but it’s cheaper to buy one quality knife than continually buy new knives.

 The knife isn’t shaped completely straight.
 However, because it is smooth in design, it still works well for no-spin.

 Overall Length: 13¼” | Steel: 420J2 stainless | Weight: 14oz | Balance: Center

 Professional knife thrower John Bailey designed this knife set.
 They are great for beginners who want to get into competition.
 The knife will meet most competition rules.